JRMurr/JRMurr.github.io/data/blog/build-a-db/part01.md

 Since rust has many B-Tree libraries (One of the core data structures for how to store/search rows), I will try to focus more on good concurrency+transaction support instead of building my own B-tree/persistence logic.
 Also, many Rust based tools I used have excellent error messages, so I will try to have good/informative errors for all parts of the DB.

-I will probably end up on some side tangents from those core features, so I will follow what ever vibe I get.
+I will probably end up on some side tangents from those core features, so I will follow whatever vibe I get.

-In this post we will focus on getting the project setup and building a basic REPL (in a similar vein to [psql](https://www.postgresql.org/docs/current/app-psql.html)) + parser to make it easy to interact with the rest of the DB later on.
+In this post, we will focus on getting the project setup and building a basic REPL (in a similar vein to [psql](https://www.postgresql.org/docs/current/app-psql.html)) + parser to make it easy to interact with the rest of the DB later on.

 ## Project setup

-I love [nix](https://nixos.org/), so I always start with that to get rust installed.
+I love [Nix](https://nixos.org/), so I always start with that to get rust installed.
 I recently made my own [nix flake templates](https://github.com/JRMurr/NixOsConfig/tree/main/templates) to make starting new projects easier.
 You can run